Tornado-spawning storms left multiple people dead in Iowa and are now threatening cities from Texas to Vermont - KESQ

 “There is basically nothing left,” Clel Baudler, a former Iowa state representative who lives a half mile from Greenfield, told CNN on Tuesday.
 Video taken by CNN affiliate KCCI shows homes and other structures have been obliterated and the community is blanketed with heaps of debris, tossed cars and uprooted trees.

-At least 17 tornado reports were generated in Iowa Tuesday – part of a parade of storms that has been marching across the US this week, leaving widespread power outages, structural damage and some flooding in their wake.
+At least 17 tornado reports were generated in Iowa Tuesday – part of a torrent of storms that have left widespread power outages, structural damage and flooding across the US this week.

-Power outages across Iowa, Wisconsin and Illinois left nearly 200,000 homes and businesses in the dark as of Tuesday night, according to PowerOutage.us.
-Even more outages are anticipated as Wednesday’s storms roll through the East.
+Nearly 80,000 homes and businesses are in the dark across Iowa, Wisconsin and Illinois as of Wednesday morning, according to PowerOutage.us.
+More outages are anticipated as storms roll through the East.

 On Wednesday, the severe thunderstorm threat weakens slightly but is expected to unleash harsh winds, hail and some tornadoes along a sprawling 1,500-mile expanse from Texas to western Vermont.